Peripheral arterial disease (PAD)

 • your skin turning pale, shiny, smooth and dry

-• wounds and ulcers (open sores) on your feet and legs that don't heal
+• wounds and ulcers (open sores) on your feet and legs that do not heal

 • loss of muscle mass in your legs

-• the skin on your toes or lower limbs becoming cold and numb, turning red and then black, and/or beginning to swell and produce foul-smelling pus, causing severe pain (gangrene)
+• the skin on your toes or lower limbs becoming cold and numb, turning red and then black, and/or beginning to swell and produce smelly pus, causing severe pain (gangrene) - changes in skin colour may be harder to see on brown and black skin

-If you think you're developing symptoms of CLI, contact your GP immediately.
-If this isn't possible, Call 111, NHS 111 Wales service.
+If you think you're developing symptoms of CLI, contact a GP immediately.
+If this is not possible, contact NHS 111 Wales.

 An angioplasty or bypass graft is usually recommended if you have CLI, although these may not always be successful or possible.
 In a few cases, an amputation below the knee may be required.